-Working in any technology focused company or industry (predominantly ecommerce business analysis for me) and you’ll come across the terms user stories, and/or requirements within a short space of time, and you may be wondering exactly what they are and why they are needed.
+Work in any technology focused company or industry (predominantly ecommerce business analysis for me) and you’ll come across the terms user stories, and/or requirements quite quickly, and you may be wondering exactly what they are and why they are needed, or perhaps….required.

-Well, both essentially relate to abilities that the piece of software needs to provide in order to deliver value to those who will be using it.
-That can be value to the end user in terms of functionality that makes a site easier to navigate, or value to the business in terms of more detailed insights being provided.
+Essentially both relate to capabilities that the software or process needs to provide in order to deliver value to the stakeholders.
+That can be value to the end user in terms of functionality that makes a site easier to use, or value to the business in terms of providing more detailed insights.

-The key element to understanding a user story is that it is not a prescriptive and defined method of delivering software; it acts as an artefact that provokes a discussion (Ron Jeffries – 3 C’s: card, conversation, and confirmation) by the team about how they will build and deliver the software that fulfills the user story.
+The key element to understanding a user story is that it is not a prescriptive and defined method of delivering software; it acts as an artefact that provokes a discussion (Ron Jeffries – 3 C’s: card, conversation, and confirmation) by the team about how they will build and deliver that specific piece of functionality.

-A good user story is written from the perspective of the user (see persona’s in agile by Roman Pilcher) who will be using the feature, and as such will avoid domain specific language, and focus on simplicity as to what the user wants the system to do, and what value they will derive from the specific user story.
+A good user story is written from the perspective of the user (see persona’s in agile by Roman Pilcher) who will be using the feature, and as such will avoid specific language, and focus on simplicity as to what the user needsto be able to do, and how they will realise the value.

-Boundaries are also needed to be defined as to where each story ends, and when exactly can we say that the story has been fulfilled or finished; these are the acceptance criteria.
-Ie, what the team can demonstrate the user story will achieve.
+Boundaries need to be defined as to where each story ends, and when exactly can we say that the story has been fulfilled or finished; these are the acceptance criteria; what the team can demonstrate the user story will achieve.

-The creation of user stories are not the sole reserve of any one role on the team, although it will usually be a Business Analyst or Product Owner as they will typically have greater insight into the value of the story, and how it fits into the overarching goal of the sprint or the project plan.
+The creation of user stories are not the sole reserve of any one role on the team, although it will usually be a Business Analyst or Product Owner as they will typically have insight into the value of the story and how it fits into the sprint goal or the project plan.

 So putting it all together, an example user story for an ecommerce website feature for making a repeat order would be as follows.
 This is following the pattern of Given When Then acceptance criteria.